anubhavitis/Dev-Blogs/Cloud Computing.md

 - As per 2020, Annual cloud infrastructure has managed to produce revenue of **$111 Billion**, where AWS itself contributes to 33% followed by Azure at 18% and GCP at 9%.

-- According to an [article](https://www.roberthalf.com/blog/salaries-and-skills/the-13-highest-paying-it-jobs-in-2019) at Robert Half, DevOps and Cloud development are one of the highest paid IT jobs of 2021.
+- According to an [article](https://www.roberthalf.com/blog/salaries-and-skills/the-13-highest-paying-it-jobs-in-2019) at Robert Half, DevOps and Cloud development is one of the highest-paid IT jobs of 2021.

 <hr>

-This was an introductory article on Cloud Computing, If you find this useful, follow me for series of aricles on cloud computing, software development, and technical support.
+This was an introductory article on Cloud Computing, If you find this useful, follow me for series of articles on cloud services, software development, and technical support.

 Find me on different platforms: <a href="https://linkedin.com/in/anubhavitis"> LinkedIn </a>|<a href="https://twitter.com/anubhavitis"> Twitter </a>|<a href="https://github.com/anubhavitis"> GitHub </a>